 I am the Mary Ewart Junior Research Fellow at Somerville College and the Department of Engineering Science, University of Oxford .
 I completed my PhD in the Advanced Structures Group at the University of Cambridge Department of Engineering supervised by Dr. Keith Seffen.

 I was previously a Structural Engineer at Expedition Engineering and Explora Security.
-I obtained my Masters degree in Structural Engineering from the University of Toronto and Bachelors degree from the University of Waterloo.
+I obtained my Master of Applied Science degree in Structural Engineering from the University of Toronto, supervised by Professor Jeffrey Packer, and Bachelors degree in Civil Engineering from the University of Waterloo.

 Journal and Refereed Conference Publications

-Walker M, Seffen K (2017).
+Walker M.G, Seffen K (2017).
 ‘Bistable behaviour of creased thin metallic strips.’
 Proceedings of the IASS Annual Symposium 2017 “Interfaces: architecture.engineering.science.”
 Hamburg, Germany.
 A. Bögle

 M. Grohmann (eds.)